jtsiomb/moltenmetal/README.md

 Build
 -----
+The data files are not included in the git repo.
+If you cloned the git repo, you need to grab a copy of the data directory from the latest release archive before building.

-You need gcc, nasm, and GNU make.
-If you do, just type `make`.
+To build this program you'll need gcc, nasm, and GNU make.

+Run `make` to build the native (UNIX/Windows) version, or `make -f Makefile.dos` to build the DOS 32bit COM executable.